KarimtheCNUnit2272/KarimtheCNUnit2272/README.md

 to put E2s here I make my self (Or others that have been converted to something else from my E2s i made.

-Only got four of them so bear with me at a chance where i will not be able to stuff much stuff)
+Only got some E2s so bear with me at a chance where i will not be able to stuff much stuff)

 and what not i might do.